DataDog/documentation/content/en/tracing/trace_collection/span_links/_index.md

 If your application is instrumented with:

+- The OpenTelemetry SDK, follow the OpenTelemetry manual instrumentation documentation for your language.
+For example, [Create spans with links for Java][3].
 - The PHP Datadog library, follow the [Adding span links][1] examples.
-- The OpenTelemetry API, follow the OpenTelemetry manual instrumentation documentation for your language.
-For example, [Create spans with links for Java][3].

 ### Viewing span links in Datadog APM